-Financial impact of IMO2020 for the shipping industry

-Complying with the new low sulphur regulation will make the industry significantly greener, but compliance will have a significant cost impact on the industry, Hapag-Lloyd, and our customers

-- To comply with the regulation, the industry will have to either start using low sulphur fuels or invest in new technologies that have yet to be thoroughly tested in practice - In either case the costs will go up, because compliant fuels as well as investments to new technologies will be expensive - Experts are estimating an additional initial fuel cost of USD 60bn for the entire industry annually in the first years - Furthermore, Hapag-Lloyd is estimating its additional initial costs to amount up to USD 1bn for the company annually in the first years, based on the assumption that the spread between HSFO and LSFO 0.5% will be USD 250 per tonne - To recover fuel related costs caused by the IMO2020, Hapag-Lloyd is introducing a transparent and fair Marine Fuel Recovery (MFR) mechanism
+Financial impact of IMO2020 for the shipping industry Complying with the new low sulphur regulation will make the industry significantly greener, but compliance will have a significant cost impact on the industry, Hapag-Lloyd, and our customers - To comply with the regulation, the industry will have to either start using low sulphur fuels or invest in new technologies that have yet to be thoroughly tested in practice - In either case the costs will go up, because compliant fuels as well as investments to new technologies will be expensive - Hapag-Lloyd is estimates an additional initial fuel cost of USD 60bn for the industry and USD 1bn for the company annually in the first years, based on the assumption that the spread between HSFO and LSFO 0.5% will be USD 250 - To recover fuel related costs caused by the IMO2020, Hapag-Lloyd is introducing a transparent and fair Marine Fuel Recovery (MFR) mechanism

-Industry has three promising options for ensuring compliance

-However, the majority of all vessels in the shipping industry are expected to be operated with low sulphur fuel oil by 2020.
+Industry has three promising options for ensuring compliance However, the majority of all vessels in the shipping industry are expected to be operated with low sulphur fuel by 2020.
 This is the key solution for the shipping industry and Hapag-Lloyd to remain compliant.
 Furthermore, it is the most environmentally friendly solution in the short term.

-Compliant fuels

-- Higher fuel priceHigher operating expenseNot yet on the market - Minor capital expenditure Currently the most environmentally friendly solution - \$ Expected initial cost increase of USD 1 billion for Hapag-Lloyd annually in the first years
+Compliant fuels Higher fuel price Higher operating expense Not yet on the market Minor capital expenditure Currently the most environmentally friendly solution

-Liquefied natural gas (LNG)

-- High capital expenditure Infrastructure not sufficient

-- Regulatory certainty Lower emissions
+Expected initial cost increase of USD 1 billion for Hapag-Lloyd annually in the first years Liquefied natural gas (LNG) High capital expenditure Infrastructure not sufficient Regulatory certainty Lower emissions

-- \$ Estimated USD 25-30 million per ship

-Exhaust gas cleaning systems

-Increased fuel consumption Increased CO2 emissions & water pollution

-- Interim solution

-Lack of experience in the industry

-- Lower capital investment than LNG No change in fuel (HSFO 3.5%)
+Estimated USD 25-30 million per ship K Exhaust gas cleaning systems Increased fuel consumption Increased CO2 emissions & water pollution - Interim solution Lack of experience in the industry - Lower capital investment than LNG No change in fuel (HSFO 3.5%)

-- \$ Estimated USD 7-10 million per ship
+Estimated USD 7-10 million per ship

-Hapag-Lloyd welcomes the new regulation
+2 Hapag-Lloyd embraces the new regulation 3 Q&A

-Hapag-Lloyd fully supports the new regulation and is delighted that the industry has taken a turn toward a greener future

-- We are expecting that new fuels will be on the market in sufficient amounts by January 2020 - Low sulphur fuel is the key solution for Hapag-Lloyd to remain compliant, as the installment of LNG and EGCS is feasible for only a small share of the fleet - However, our aim is to analyse the performance of technical options, which is why we have planned pilot projects for 2019 with both LNG and Exhaust Gas Cleaning Systems
+Hapag-Lloyd welcomes the new regulation Hapag-Lloyd fully supports the new regulation and is delighted that the industry has taken a turn toward a greener future - We are expecting that new fuels will be on the market in sufficient amounts by January 2020 - Low sulphur fuel is the key solution for Hapag-Lloyd to remain compliant, as the installment of LNG and EGCS is feasible for only a small share of the fleet - However, our aim is to analyse the performance of technical options, which is why we have planned pilot projects for 2019 with both LNG and Exhaust Gas Cleaning Systems